rickosborne/cascades/md/16-2-6-after-weather.md

 _That's a good point._

 It could be that my headache is linked to my looping, but right now it felt like a normal headache.
-Well, like I said I rarely get headaches, but on the occasions when I had they weren't too different.
+While I rarely get headaches, on the occasions when I had they weren't too different.
 I found the galley stash of aspirin and tossed back a pair of pills.

 "Everything all right?"
 Terry asked from behind me.